‘Jeffrey Epstein Didn’t Kill Himself’ Meme Hits MSNBC

-The alleged suicide of convicted sex offender and accused sex trafficker Jeffrey Epstein has been controversial, with some refusing to accept that the disgraced financier with so many high-profile ties took his own life.
-This doubt has manifested into the “Jeffrey Epstein didn’t kill himself” meme, which appears to be popping up with increasing frequency.
+The apparent suicide of convicted sex offender and accused sex trafficker Jeffrey Epstein has been controversial, with some questioning whether the disgraced financier with so many high-profile ties would take his own life.
+This doubt has helped spread the “Jeffrey Epstein didn’t kill himself” meme on TV and across social media.

-The meme was previously blurted out by a Fox News guest at the end of the network’s segment, and MSNBC is the latest victim.
+A Fox News guest first blurted out the meme at the end of a segment, and now MSNBC is the latest victim.
 Per Fox News, an MSNBC reporter spoke to a student identified as Parker live at last weekend’s University of Alabama-Louisiana State University football game.
-She asked him what he liked about Donald Trump, which gave Parker his opening.
+She asked him what he liked about President Trump, which gave Parker his opening.

 “I would say mainly just the no-nonsense policies and especially since Jeffrey Epstein didn’t kill himself.”

 Epstein was found unresponsive in his cell back in August, and the New York City Medical Examiner, Dr. Barbara Sampson, ruled the death as a suicide by hanging.
-Since the ruling, his brother, Mark, revealed that “unexplained” injuries were found on his brother’s body during the autopsy, which prompted him to request the release of all forensic medical examiner files connected to the case — a request that has yet to be honored.
+Since the ruling, his younger brother Mark Epstein revealed that “unexplained” injuries were found on his brother’s body during the autopsy, which prompted him to request the release of all forensic medical examiner files connected to the case — a request that has yet to be honored.

 According to political satirist Tim Young, the Epstein meme is both “absurd” and “depressing.”